 SAKIP SABANCI VISITING SCHOLAR APPLICATION

-Scholars who wish to be considered for a Sakıp Sabancı Visiting Scholarship should submit to Sharon Kim ([email protected]) the following pdf-documents:
+Scholars who wish to be considered for a Sakıp Sabancı Visiting Scholarship should submit the following pdf-documents to [email protected]:

 - A cover letter, indicating your current institutional affiliation, duration of the requested affiliation (start and end dates), and intended use of specific Columbia University library and/or archival resources.